Tizpaz/Parfait-ML/README.md

 # ML-code-fairness
 ### Implementations for detecting and understanding biases in ML libraries
 ### Requirements
-Python 3.6 and standard packages such as Numpy, Scikit-learn.
+Python 3.6, fairlearn (e.g., pip install fairlearn), standard python packages such as Numpy and Scikit-learn.

 Run the random search for adult credit dataset with gender as sensitive feature:
 ```